The Ohio Department of Commerce is the State’s chief regulatory agency.

 The Ohio Department of Commerce focuses on safeguarding Ohio’s citizens, and through the Division of Securities we help protect older Ohioans from elder financial abuse by regulating securities professionals and products.
 Read these tips on how to avoid becoming a victim of financial fraud.

 Save the Date for the 2016 Ohio Securities Conference on Friday, October 21, 2016 at the Renaissance Hotel, Downtown Columbus.
 This year’s conference will feature national and local securities law experts.
-An agenda and registration information will be coming soon.
+Get more conference details.

 The Ohio Department of Commerce is committed to honoring the service of the men and women of the U.S. Armed Forces by assisting veterans.
 Click here for links and resources for veterans from across all of the divisions of Commerce.